 Fig. 2 System Architecture

 All the investigated solutions developed lack the capability of delivering processed data to the end user in real-time.
 Our proposed system overcomes this drawback by accompanying a smartphone application where the user or medical staff can visualize the data in real-time and can also access the previously collected for analyzing and diagnosing different medical conditions.
 Some of the solutions use mats that have a high resolution to only categorize a few postures.
 High-resolution mats are also expensive and not affordable to most consumers.
 The smartwatch and smartphone-based solutions are intrusive.
-Our developed solution is affordable, unobtrusive, has acceptable level of accuracy and takes the aspect of accessibility into focus.
-Accessibility is reflected by the developed Android application for our system.
+We develop a novel solution that enables two important mechanisms.
+The first mechanism uses the accessibility by developing an android app and the second one provides a high level of accuracy.
+Our developed solution is affordable, and unobtrusive that will enormously decrease the elderly accidents.

 System Architecture

-The system architecture shown given in Fig. 2 provides the conceptual model defining the structure of the system.
+The system architecture shown in Fig. 2 provides the conceptual model defining the structure of the system.
 It comprises a sensing mat made up of pressure sensors used to capture data related to the sleep position of the subject.
 The data acquisition module integrated into the mat collects the data from the pressure sensors providing the snapshot of the current posture, and transmits it to the cloud server using Wi-Fi.
 The data acquisition unit is implemented using the ATmega32u4.
-The firmware performs initialization, collects data from sensors, arranges data, and transmits the data to the cloud server using the ESP8266 Wi-Fi module.
-The cloud is set up using Amazon Elastic Compute Cloud (Amazon EC2) web service that provides secure and re-sizable compute capacity in the cloud.
-The reason for this selection was the availability of the simple and user-friendly web service interface that allows obtaining and configuring capacity with minimal friction.
-Data received by the cloud server is then stored in a MySQL server database.
+The firmware performs initialization, collects data from sensors, arranges data, and transmits the data to the cloud server using Wi-Fi module.
+Data received by the cloud server is then stored in the server database.
 We use a central server design, which performs the data storage, data processing and user authentication.
 The server is written in NodeJS and Express framework allows forming the backbone of the server i.e. our server can send and receive data from clients.
-A request is made to the server using a REST (Representational State Transfer) API.
+(I believe in this part we are going too much through details.
+It’s better to mention the steps briefly without mentioning the MySQL and amazon cloud.
+We can mention it in general way).

-A python script running on the server can read the recently added data to the table in the MySQL server database for classification.
+A python script running on the server can read the recently added data to the table in the server database for classification.
 We use machine learning algorithms to perform statistical analysis of the data obtained from the data acquisition unit and classify different postures.
-The python script runs continuously on server to receive and classify the data.
-We made use of Google's popular deep learning library called TensorFlow that incorporates different APIs to build at scale deep learning architectures like Convolution Neural Network (CNN).
-The data is first loaded into memory, a model is built, a machine learning algorithm is trained, and then posture is estimated.
+The script runs continuously on server to receive and classify the data.
+We use of TensorFlow Google's popular deep learning library that incorporates different APIs to build at scale deep learning architectures like Convolution Neural Network (CNN).
+The data is first loaded into memory, a model is built, a machine learning algorithm is trained (how it is trained and for how long, what are the outputs after training), and then posture is estimated.
+Figure 4 before Figure 3